JustinLove/hostable/notes.md

-- better feedback on some disabled controls
+- no chat if no auth
 - toggle for host off alarm
 - settable viewer/follower weight
 - reshuffling while adding tags